garrandall/popular-music-data/tracks/i-m-so-hood-dj-khaled-t-pain-trick-daddy-rick-ross-plies.md

 Niggas like Young what you get for show?
 Tell em same shit I used to get for the blow
 Send 'em on the road nigga what I got to lose
-Put em in the vans i ain't talkin' about the shoes
+Put em in the vans I ain't talkin' about the shoes
 Do the speed limit nigga watch out for the lights Pussy ass niggas gotta watch out for the dikes Seventeen five yeah nigga I said it